Keyboard shortcuts

 TYPE Reference;

-Use mxcli exec to run a script against a project:
+Use mxcli exec to run a .mdl file:

 mxcli exec setup_domain_model.mdl -p /path/to/app.mpr